thalman/neknihy/README.md

 # neknihy
-Neknihy is an application for managing rented books
+Neknihy is an application for managing rented books.
 It works with some libraries in the Czech republic so the rest is in Czech language only.